XzenTorXz/ElectroneumGUIWallet/README.md

 # Electroneum GUI Wallet

-This wallet is based of https://github.com/sumoprojects/SumoGUIWallet
+This is a fork of the **Sumokoin GUI Wallet**: https://github.com/sumoprojects/SumoGUIWallet It is changed to be compatible with Electroneum.

 1. Install dependencies (with Python 2.7):